ludelafo/panosse/README.md

 $ ./panosse normalize --help
 Normalize FLAC files with ReplayGain.

-It calls metaflac to add the ReplayGain tags to the FLAC files.
+It calls metaflac to calculate and add the ReplayGain tags to the FLAC files.

 Usage:
   panosse normalize <file 1> [<file 2>]... [flags]